DeiC-HPC/GPU-learning/book/docs/memory-coalescing.md

 What is it?
 -----------
 On a GPU we have three layers of memory:

 - Global
 - Shared
 - Local (registers)

-When we access global memory on a gpu, we access multiple elements at the same time.
+When we access global memory on a GPU, we access multiple elements at the same time.
 This is important to keep in mind, when programming, because access to global memory is slow.
 So we need to utilise that we are accessing multiple elements at the same time.
 Therefore we need adjacent threads on the GPU to